sergiorico/backend/docs/api.rst

 Graph
 -----
+A graph consists of entries and edges.

 .. http:get:: /v1/entry

    Fetch all entries and edges in the database.

    .. sourcecode:: js